TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - You can change the name of each row, the balance type, and the currency to display.
 Also Active/Inactive items.

-- Hide row when ... options: Never, Always(Disable), Zero balance, Positive balance, Negative balance, non zero balance
+- Hide row when options: Never, Always(Disable), Zero balance, Positive >= 0 balance, Negative <= 0 balance.
 - Row separator: optionally put horizontal lines above / below rows to separate sections

 ** NOTE: When rows can be hidden, they may not display on the Summary screen widget.
 Click on the widget to config: